 How Do I Charge My Hybrid Car?

 Mild hybrid cars and full hybrid cars don’t need to be charged externally as they use features like regenerative braking to charge themselves.
-Plug-in hybrids use these features but can also be charged externally as well similarly to fully electric cars.
+Plug-in hybrids use these features but can also be charged externally as well similar to fully electric cars.

 They can be charged using a three-pin plug socket, a wall charger or a public charging station.
 You are responsible for the facilities you may require when it comes to charging your plug-in hybrid.
 When leasing a plug-in hybrid car, you should make sure you have the space required for any home charger you would like to install.